 A common sign of a distracted driver is when the vehicle brakes suddenly, without any reason based on the flow of traffic.
 A driver who brakes suddenly is either not paying attention or wasn’t able to determine how much time he or she would need to stop his or her vehicle.

-If you or a loved one has been injured by a distracted driver in the Lehigh Valley, contact our firm to discuss your case and learn how you can recover damages for injuries suffered.
+If you or a loved one has been injured by a distracted driver, contact a distracted driver accident lawyer in Lehigh Valley to discuss your case and learn how you can recover damages for injuries suffered.